volcengine/verl/docs/advance/mtp.md

-# Guide to Using MTP in RL Training and Inference
+# Guide to Using MTP in SFT/RL Training and Inference

 **Author**: `https://github.com/meituan-search`